Mouteb Al-Faouri

-Mouteb Al-Faouri is a Jordanian Olympic middle-distance runner.
+Mouteb Al-Faouri (متعب الفاعوري; born 1 March 1960) is a Jordanian Olympic former middle-distance runner and cross-country runner.

 He represented his country in the men's 1500 meters and the men's 800 meters at the 1984 Summer Olympics.
 His time was a 3:59.85 in the 1500, and a 1:53.89 in the 800 heats.

+He also represented his country his nation at other competitors, including at the 1985 IAAF World Cross Country Championships in the senior men's race event.

+In 2007, he was a member of the founding committee of the Jordanian American Association in New Jersey.